Daylily-Informatics/rna-seq-star-deseq2/README.md

 ## Prerequisites

+### `daylily-ephemeral-cluster` (using AWS Parallel Cluster)
+- This has been developed to run on an AWS Parallel Cluster slurm headnode, specifically one created using [https://github.com/Daylily-Informatics/daylily-ephemeral-cluster](https://github.com/Daylily-Informatics/daylily-ephemeral-cluster).

+### Other
 1. An active AWS ParallelCluster deployment with Slurm (either a self-managed cluster or the [daylily-ephemeral-cluster](https://github.com/Daylily-Informatics/daylily-ephemeral-cluster)).
 2. Conda or Miniconda available on the head node.
 The provided `bin/install_miniconda` script can be used if Conda is not already present.
 3. User access to shared FSx (or comparable) storage for caching environments, containers, and references.